Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 This also allows the user to track progress when events are processed using checkpoints.

-A checkpoint is meant to represent the last successfully processed event by the user from a particular partition of a consumer group in an Event Hub instance.The `EventHubConsumerClient` uses an instance of `CheckpointStore` to update checkpoints and to store the relevant information required by the load balancing algorithm.
+A checkpoint is meant to represent the last successfully processed event by the user from a particular partition of a consumer group in an Event Hub instance.
+The `EventHubConsumerClient` uses an instance of `CheckpointStore` to update checkpoints and to store the relevant information required by the load balancing algorithm.

 Search pypi with the prefix `azure-eventhub-checkpointstore` to